Romanitho/Winget-AutoUpdate/README.md

 # Winget-autoupdate
-Create scheduled task to update apps and notify
+Create scheduled tasks to update apps as system and notify